Nonlinear regularization estimates and global well-posedness for the Landau-Coulomb equation near equilibrium: Introduction

 The uniqueness of weak solutions with bounded mass, momentum, energy, and entropy which further lie in $L^1(0,T;L^\infty)$ was established by Fournier in \cite{Fournier} using probabilistic methods.
 On the other hand, the authors of \cite{ChernGualdani} relaxed the boundedness assumption to $L^\infty(0,T;L^p)$ for $p > 3/2$, assuming the initial datum decays sufficiently fast.
 However, these results do not necessarily apply to the global solutions constructed by Villani, as it is currently unknown whether general weak solutions belong to either integrability class.

 Few unconditional regularity results exist for general weak solutions of \eqref{eq:landau}.
 The authors of \cite{PartialRegularity1} showed partial regularity in time through the use of a De Giorgi-type iteration, which takes advantage of the control of entropy to determine a dimensional bound on the set of singular times.
 The results were then extended in \cite{PartialRegularity2} to provide a bound on the dimension of the set of singular points in space-time.
 In a separate work, \cite{DHJ} demonstrated the existence of a monotone functional that leads to the eventual smoothness of general weak solutions.
-If the initial value of the functional is small enough, which corresponds to an initial datum close to the equilibrium in a weighted $H^1$ sense, the authors were able to show global-in-time well-posedness.
+If the initial value is close to the equilibrium in weighted $H^1$ space, the authors were able to show global-in-time well-posedness.
 Furthermore, the article \cite{KleberMischler} discusses a global-in-time existence result for the inhomogeneous Landau equation, assuming closeness to the equilibrium in a weighted $H^1_xL^2_v$-space.
 The proof in \cite{KleberMischler} uses spectral methods, which are significantly more complicated for general $L^p$ spaces when $p \neq 2$.
 We would also like to mention the related result in \cite{KimGuoHwang}: there, the authors proved that smooth solutions for inhomogeneous Landau-Coulomb equation exist globally in time for initial data close to equilibrium in a weighted $L^\infty$ sense.
 The method relies upon pointwise estimates using a De Giorgi iteration to close their estimates.